Massachusetts Hourly Paycheck Calculator

 2015ACS 1-year

-50-word description: Some U.S. cities levy wage taxes, but Massachusetts generally does not impose municipal income taxes on employees.
+50-word summary: Some U.S. cities levy wage taxes, but Massachusetts generally does not impose municipal income taxes on employees.
 Withholding occurs at the state level only, alongside FICA and state programs like PFML.
 Employers may owe separate city business or excise taxes.
-Always verify multistate worksites for potential local taxation before payroll.
+Verify multistate worksites for potential local taxation.

 City/Town Employee Local Income Tax?
 Typical Rate Notes